6 Questions You Must Ask When You Start Managing a New Team

 To effectively manage a new team you need to better understand each of your team member's career goals, their strengths and weaknesses, preferences, and interests.

 The more you know about each member of your team, the better you can lead them.
 And the best way to do that is to start having regular 1 on 1s.
-Check out our complete guide on 1 on 1s: One on One Meetings: The Only Guide Managers Need [Free Template].
+Check out our free 1 on 1 meeting template for managers.

 How do you get to know your team as a new manager?